sneat-co/sneat-apps/src/libs/extensions/debtus/README.md

-# contactus-ui
+# extensions-debtus

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test contactus-ui` to execute the unit tests.
+Run `nx test extensions-debtus` to execute the unit tests.